Beachboy Omar Lali Arraigned in Garsen Court Over Tecra Karanja’s Murder -

 Omar Lali Omar, the 52-year-old boyfriend to the late Keroche heiress Tecra Karanja, was today arraigned in court and charged with her murder in a Garsen High court.

 Omar is accused of committing the crime on the night of 22nd and 23rd April 2020 at Shela Village, Lamu.
+The accused was however not allowed to take a plea until a mental assessment is done and presented to the court on Thursday 16th July 2020.

 The late Tecra Karanja, the last-born daughter of Keroche Breweries CEO, Tabitha Karanja died on May 2nd at the Nairobi Hospital while undergoing treatment.